mach-composer/mach-composer-cli/docs/src/topics/integrations/apollo_federation.md

 ## Further reading

-For more instructions on how to integrate Apollo Federation into your MACH stack, [read our how-to](../../howto/apollo-federation.md).
+For more instructions on how to integrate Apollo Federation into your MACH Composer stack, [read our how-to](../../howto/apollo-federation.md).